Online conference registration is now closed. Walk-in registration will be possible between 8:15am - 8:45am on site the morning of the conference.

-Contact the Shearton directly for overnight guest accomodations and enjoy the conferece while staying in historic downtown Portsmouth, complete with harbor views and local charm!
+Contact the Shearton directly for overnight guest accommodations and enjoy the conference while staying in historic downtown Portsmouth, complete with harbor views and local charm!
 From shopping, to dining, breweries, to museums there’s something for everyone.
 Outstanding service, cozy accommodations, and familiar comfort – Sheraton Portsmouth Harborside Hotel has it all.

 René has over 20 years of experience in innovation strategy, business development, economic development, technology commercialization, and venture startup.
 He is an instructor of the lean startup methodology for National Science Foundation entrepreneurs via its Innovation Corps program, and is a member of the External Board of Advisors for the Columbia University Center for Advanced Information Management.
 René has applied lean principles directly as the co-founder of 3 startups – REAL, a B2B cloud-based marketing analytics company transforming marketing and e-commerce at the intersection of recommendation technologies and neuropsychology; HVBio, employing biotechnology and self-assembly methods to enable single-walled carbon nanotube devices, and Medihub, an early Health IT company.